plambertULiege/tvcure/README.md

 The data frame should always have a counting process form and contain at least the following entries:

-- id: ⁠ ⁠the <id> of the unit associated to the data in a given line in the data frame.
+- id: the ⁠id of the unit associated to the data in a given line in the data frame.

 - time: ⁠ ⁠the integer time at which the observations are reported.
 For a given unit, it should be a sequence of **consecutive** integers